Wildcat Mountain, NH

 Tenney

-Finishing up a week long winter vacation, I found myself with my dad at Tenney Mountain.
-This was our first visit to the mid-sized intermediate oriented ski area at the foothills of the White Mountains.
-After years of troubled ownership, Tenney found itself reopened for 2003.
+My dad and I decided to ski Tenney Mountain on the last day of my vacation.
+This was our first visit to this intermediate oriented ski area at the foothills of the White Mountains.
+After years of troubled ownership, Tenney was reopened in 2002-2003.